Adam Green (filmmaker): Digging Up the Marrow

-Music career

 Haddonfield

 In 1998, Green formed the hard rock and metal band Haddonfield, which he fronted as the lead singer.
 A large regional draw in the Boston area, the band was put on the back burner for several years when Green's film career took off and relocated him to Los Angeles in the 2000s.
 On July 24, 2017, it was announced that Green had made Haddonfield fully active once again, and that the band had signed with Megadeth bassist David Ellefson's EMP Label Group, who would be putting out the band's debut record Ghosts of Salem in conjunction with Green's own imprint label ArieScope Records.
 Ghosts of Salem was released digitally worldwide on September 15, 2017, with the physical CD version and a limited edition vinyl version arriving in stores just one month later on October 13, 2017.
 Haddonfield celebrated the album release with a performance at the Worcester Palladium in Worcester, Massachusetts, on October 14, 2017, on a bill that also featured Ministry, Superjoint Ritual, DevilDriver, and Motionless in White.

 On July 11, 2019, Haddonfield's bass player Chris Permatteo died from natural causes.
 When Green addressed Permatteo's death on The Movie Crypt podcast the following Monday, he stated that Haddonfield would not continue on, and that he would never perform their songs on stage again.